UnicornGlobal/strong-lumen/README.md

 You may use a symmetrical also but then you'll be relying on a secret instead of a keypair.

+# Migration

+There is a single migration that will setup the base user table and a password reset table.

 # UUIDs

 It is suggested to use UUIDs in your responses instead of IDs, which are